AMVijay/aws-learning/storage/README.md

 ## File Storage
 ### EFS - Elastic File Storage
-* Network File System.
+* NFS (Network File System) protocol is used.
+* NFS is native to Unix and Linux.
 * Can be mounted in EC2, ECS, EKS.

 ### FSx
-* Windows File Server.
+* SMB (Server Message Block) protocol used.
+SMB is native to Windows.